pierrecomputer/just-code-storage/README.md

 The command keeps the selected repo, current branch, staged paths, and cloned working directory in memory between `bash.exec()` calls.

+`just-bash` resets shell-local state such as `cwd` between separate `bash.exec()` calls, while keeping the VFS shared.
+If a workflow changes directories across multiple calls, pass the current `cwd` in `exec()` options or run the workflow as one script.
+After `git clone <repo> <dir>`, pathspecs outside the selected worktree are rejected instead of being committed as repository paths.

 Once registered, the command works like any other `just-bash` command:

 ```bash